dmccoystephenson/asn1-octetstring-constraint-example/README.md

 This repository demonstrates how changing the **maximum size of an OCTET STRING** in an ASN.1 schema causes a **breaking change**.
 It mirrors the asn1-person-example structure, but uses a `Message` type with two schema variants:

-- 1–1 character limit
 - 1–2 character limit
+- 1–3 character limit

 Encoding/decoding between converters built from different schemas illustrates the incompatibility.